 Just like hairstyles and clothing trends, kitchen cabinets no longer all look alike, and in fact, many people try to make their cabinets look a little different than all others because they want a personalised, more custom-made look that everyone who visits them will remember for many years to come.

-One of the trends popular right now is using white stain for your kitchen cabinets.
+One of the trends popular right now is using white stains for your kitchen cabinets.
 Although many experts claim that “white is out,” that is obviously not the case anymore because white seems to be more popular than ever.

 Why?
 For several reasons, including the fact that white matches everything and does a great job of brightening up the room.
 It also makes the room look a little more spacious and roomy, and it has a nice “clean” look and feels to it.

 The only thing you have to be careful about is making every single item in your kitchen white.

 You have to throw in some accent colours if you use a white stain for your cabinets because if you don’t, the room can overload people’s senses when they walk into the room.

 Making everything white gives the room a hospital-like feel and does the opposite of what you intended it to do, meaning it actually makes the room less attractive, not more.

 While stained cabinets are certainly no longer considered outdated, that doesn’t mean you can just rush out and buy any stain colour you like and start painting.

 You still want your cabinets to look “new” and modern, even if you’ve chosen a traditional or old-fashioned décor for the room.

 If you’d like some tips on getting your kitchen (or even your bathroom) cabinets looking fantastic, here are a few to help you: